Mause/mause.github.com/blog/_posts/2014-10-02-c-string-startswith.md

-It gets the position of the needle in the haystack using `strstr` (who came up with that name, seriously), then, as `strstr` returns a pointer to the needle\'s occurance in the string, we simply make sure that if it ain\'t null, and that it\'s equal to the original string.
+It gets the position of the needle in the haystack using `strstr` (who came up with that name, seriously), then, as `strstr` returns a pointer to the needle's occurance in the string, we simply make sure that if it ain't null, and that it's equal to the original string.

 Day to day C stuff, I guess.